StaticCC/ServicePartUtility/README.md

 This WinForm C# .NET project facilitates tracking parts and providing statuses to link the Parts Department and Service Department of a dealership.

-It's goal is to provide an accurate shipping Status and ETA directly through Parts Workbench Plus instead of relying on serperate software.
+It's goal is to provide an accurate shipping Status and ETA directly through Parts Workbench Plus instead of relying on separate software.

 ## Introduction